 So there.
 I’ve given you permission to eat chocolate zucchini muffins at 6:45 am.

-Back to the point: zucchini is actually pretty nutritious.
+And did you know zucchini is actually pretty nutritious?
 It really doesn’t get the attention it deserves.
-Kale gets all the love these days, and frankly, my friend zucchini is feeling a little miffed.
+Kale gets all the love these days, but our friend zucchini really has a lot to offer.

 - Vitamin C

 - Provide anti-inflammatory benefits to the digestive system. (source)